- Download our Moving to Colombia Guide (PDF)

 Expats are also advised to take out private medical insurance, even if they pay into the national healthcare plan.
-Most health issues can be dealt with at one of the many hospitals or clinics, but in the case of chronic or long-term illness then it is advisable to have the extra cover in case specialist care is required.
-Private health insurance can be purchased from several local or international providers.
+Most health issues can be dealt with at one of the many hospitals or clinics, but in the case of chronic or long-term illness, it is advisable to have the extra cover in case specialist care is required.
+Expats can purchase private health insurance from several local or international providers.

-When moving abroad with an employer, it's likely that a corporate healthcare plan will already have been put into place.
-If moving independently, expats should consider purchasing private insurance to top-up the services available on the public system.
+When moving abroad with an employer, they will likely have already implemented a corporate healthcare plan.
+If moving independently, expats should consider purchasing private insurance to top up the services available in the public system.

 Health hazards in Colombia

-The tap water in major cities is generally safe to drink, although many houses and apartments have small water filtration systems installed.
-Expats should not drink tap water outside of the major urban centres unless it has been boiled, filtered or sterilised.
+The tap water in major cities is generally safe to drink, although many houses and apartments have small water-filtration systems installed.
+Expats should not drink tap water outside the major urban centres unless it has been boiled, filtered or sterilised.

-Mosquito-borne viral diseases, including yellow fever, dengue fever, Zika and chikungunya, pose a significant threat in Colombia.
-Malaria is also prevalent in some regions.
+Mosquito-borne viral diseases, including yellow fever, dengue fever and chikungunya, pose a significant threat in Colombia.
+Malaria is also prevalent in some rural and low-altitude areas, especially in the Pacific coastal regions, the Amazon region and some parts of the Orinoquía region.
 Expats should take the necessary precautions.
-When travelling to high-risk areas of the country, expats should use insect repellent, wear long sleeves and pants, and make use of window and door screens.
+When travelling to high-risk areas of the country, expats should use insect repellent, wear long sleeves and pants, use window and door screens and consider antimalarial medications.